Geosciences, Pollution Prevention and Treatment

 - water and waste legislation

-This third year(L3) is structured around a 4 to 6 month internship in a company that counts for 20 ECTS.
-The training team relies today on a network of local authorities and companies, in particular SMEs.
-Small classes of 15 to 20 students per year ensure our relevance to the regional and national job market.
+The third year(L3) is structured around a 4-6 month internship, which counts for 20 ECTS.
+Today, the training team relies on a network of local authorities and companies, particularly SMEs.
+Small classes of 15 to 20 students a year ensure that we are in tune with the regional and national job markets.

 Read more